 - Your scholar has excellent attendance

-- Letters 1 is sent to parents/carers (reflective of what their scholar’s attendance is).
+- If there is no further improvement, a concern letter is sent to parents/carers (reflective of what their scholar’s attendance is).

-- When a scholar’s attendance falls below 90% parents meet with the Attendance and Education Welfare Officer.
+- When a scholar’s attendance falls below 92%, parents meet with the Attendance and Welfare Officer to set an action plan to improve attendance.

-- Scholars who show improved attendance are nominated by the school’s attendance officer and receive a reward in the fortnightly rewards assembly
+- Scholars who show improved attendance are nominated by the school’s Attendance Officer and receives a reward in the fortnightly rewards assembly

-- Attendance Support Plan set up in school
+- An Attendance Support Plan is set up in school

 - Fixed Penalty Notice (where appropriate)